 Although she grilled me like a wagyu burger, we became friends.
-I think our Chinese heritage helped us connect.
+I think our common heritage helped us connect.

 She responded, “I would have absolutely focused as hard on my love life as I did on my career.
 I was so focused on making Managing Director as a female person of color that I overly sacrificed my personal life.
 Once I made Managing Director, I felt like I had to work even harder to prove my worth.
 As you know, the higher you go in finance, the more at risk you are of being cut.“

 I told Lana that I empathized with her situation.
 I, too, was overly focused on my career in my 20s and early 30s.
 I was so focused on getting promoted that I sacrificed my happiness and health.
-At least with Lana, she made MD.
+At least with Lana, she made Managing Director.
+I did not.

 I went from one extreme of working intense hours for 13 years to another extreme of leaving work behind so young.
 Having a more balanced work / love life probably would have been better.

 The first type of love is the love you feel for your parents and siblings.
-This is a default love because you guys are forced together.
+This is a default love because y'all are forced together.
 Some of us develop incredibly tight relationships with our parents and siblings.
-Some of us, unfortunately, do not.

 The second type of love is the love that you feel for your friends.
 You love hanging out with them.
 You sometimes tease them because you care.
-You wish them all the success in the world because you love them.
+You wish them all the success in the world because their wins feel like your wins.